Coahuila: History

 The name Coahuila derives from native terms for the region, and has been known by variations such as Cuagüila and Cuauila.
-Some historians believe that this means “flying serpent”, “place of many trees”, or “place where serpents creep”.
+Some historians believe that this means "flying serpent", "place of many trees", or "place where serpents creep".
 The official name of the state is Coahuila de Zaragoza, in honor of General Ignacio Zaragoza.

 The Spanish explored the north of Mexico some decades after their victory in Tenochtitlan, the capital of the Aztecs.
 Such exploration was delayed because the northern climate was harsher and there was no gold.
 The first Spanish settlement in the region now called Coahuila was at Minas de la Trinidad in 1577.
 Saltillo was settled in 1586, to form part of the province of Nueva Vizcaya of the Vice-royalty of New Spain.
 Later it became one of the first provinces of Nueva Extremadura to be explored by Europeans.
 Among the 16th century settlers of Saltillo and other communities in Nueva Vizcaya were Tlaxcalans, who founded an independent community bordering Saltillo, called San Esteban de Nueva Tlaxcala.

 Coahuila y Tejas was one of the constituent states of the newly independent United Mexican States under their 1824 Constitution, and included Texas, Coahuila and Nuevo León.
 Later in the same year Nuevo León was detached, but Texas remained a part of the state until 1836, when it seceded to form the Republic of Texas.
 Monclova was the capital of the state from 1833 to 1835.

-In 1840 Coahuila briefly became a member of the short lived Republic of the Rio Grande.
+In 1840, Coahuila briefly became a member of the short lived Republic of the Rio Grande.
 In the mid-19th century, the Sánchez Navarro family owned a ranch of 16500000 acre mostly in Coahuila.
-It was the largest privately-owned property in the Americas.
+It was the largest privately owned property in the Americas.

+In the 1840s and 1850s, Coahuila was the target of frequent Comanche raids.

 On February 19, 1856, Santiago Vidaurri annexed Coahuila to his state, Nuevo León, but it regained its separate status in 1868.

 During the Mexican Revolution, Francisco Villa attacked the city of Torreón.

 On April 4, 2004, the border city of Piedras Negras was flooded.
 More than 30 people died and more than 4,000 lost their homes.

 In 2007 Coahuila became the first state in Mexico to offer civil unions (Pacto Civil de Solidaridad) to same-sex couples.

+Archaeological finds

+In July 2025, archaeologists from Mexico’s National Institute of Anthropology and History (INAH) and CONANP discovered a pre-Hispanic mortuary cave in the desert mountains of Coahuila.
+Accessed via a narrow 50‑cm vertical shaft, the cave contained the remains of around 17 individuals, including men, women, and children, who were interred in bundled form on baskets or mats.
+The semi-circular chamber preserved 12 complete skulls (five of which belonged to children), and while evidence of modern looting was present, the burials share significant similarities with those at Coahuila’s Candelaria Cave.
+The finds are being preserved at the Regional Museum of La Laguna in Torreón.